 Nipple thrush may occur if your baby has oral thrush, and it happens to spread to your nipple and (worse) into your milk ducts.

 This infection is caused by the fungus Candida albicans, a yeast that all of us have in our bodies.
 But when it grows too much, we can get an infection somewhere.
 This fungus loves moist, dark and warm environments, which is why your wet nipples when breastfeeding may be the perfect place for it to grow.
 Other common places to be infected are in the mucous membranes of the mouth and vagina, the perineal area, skin folds and between the toes.

 Since thrush is due to a fungus (candida), you might expect the typically flaky, dry, itchy skin often present with fungus.
 That can happen with nipple thrush too, but not necessarily.

 Here are the most common symptoms of nipple thrush:

 - The pain associated with thrush is often a burning sensation while the baby is feeding and maybe also afterward.
-Some moms say the pain is worse at night, but for others there in no difference between day and night.
+Some moms say the pain is worse at night, but for others, there is no difference between day and night.
 For some, the pain will radiate into the back or armpit.

 - If your breastfeeding used to be painless and it suddenly starts hurting, you can suspect either thrush or mastitis.
 (For mastitis symptoms and remedies, read this article.)